Important Historical Notes

 Queen Sir Marguerite De Valehaven of Chimeron was as much a leader as any man or woman who ever lived.
 She was possessed of a keen vision, a voice of command, and a countenance of nobility that pervaded every aspect of her being.
 Under her direction, Chimeron had risen from nothing to be one of the greatest nations that the Realms had ever seen.
 It is no surprise then that Duncan and his kinsmen were taken by the majesty and might of so singular an individual.

-When Chimeron held court at it's annual feast that year, Duncan asked to stand and speak before the assembled crowd.
+When Chimeron held court at its annual feast that year, Duncan asked to stand and speak before the assembled crowd.
 He called the rest of his young nation to join him and to the shock of everyone there, especially Her Highness, the members of Rhiassa took a knee before Queen Meg and pledged to her the fealty of their nation.
 Duncan's oath to his former king was preserved.
 It was no man that he swore to but rather a woman that was in every way the new leader he wished to follow.
-Rhiassa became a vassal nation of the Kingdom of Chimeron and remained such for the entirety of Duncan's time as lord.
+Rhiassa became a vassal nation to the Kingdom of Chimeron and remained such for the entirety of Duncan's time as lord.

 Countless ages ago the goddess of light, Aurora, and the god of balance, Garm, had together a daughter named Dalindanna.
 This goddess was kidnapped by The Champion, the evil avatar of Dionin the god of Death, when she rejected his proposal for marriage.
 A war occurred between heaven and hell in response, and Dalindanna soon became a casualty of that war.
 In his grief over his daughter's death, Garm tasked the smith god, Hephaestus, to forge the body of Dalindanna into a weapon, the Sword of the Crossroads.
 Garm placed his blessing upon the sword so that it could slay The Champion in revenge.
 And there Dalindanna sat, waiting in the crossroads for endless ages.
 Until Sir Blak of Chimeron, Garm's champion, was told by his god to retrieve the Sword of the Crossroads from Gaol and with it bring The Champion to task for his misdeeds.